 Abrasion and impact resistance: Just make sure your gloves aren’t so bulky that you have trouble comfortably moving your hands and holding the chainsaw.
 Look for gloves with impact protection on the back of the knuckles.

-Vibration absorption: Anyone who regularly uses chainsaws or other vibrating tools should look for gloves with materials that absorb vibration.
+Vibration absorption: Anyone who regularly uses chainsaws or other vibrating tools should look for gloves with materials that absorb vibration and reliable grip control.
 This helps ward off chronic conditions like HAVS and carpal tunnel, which can result from long-term, frequent use of vibrating tools and equipment.

 If you often work with your hands in cold environments, make sure your gloves provide enough warmth to stop your hands from getting cold.
 Cold hands become stiff, weak, and hard to work with.
 Plus, keeping your hands warm also helps prevent HAVS.
 Regular gloves with padding may be enough for most people, but if you work in extreme cold, you might need more heavy-duty winter gloves.